SandeepRamesh/Cut-the-time-Kaggle-Competition/README.md

 # Cut-the-time-Kaggle-Competition
-Predicting the time spent on the test bench
+Predicting the time spent on the test bench for all Mercedes cars.